TBleess/Website_New/pages/5_CensusACS/american-community-survey-information.md

 The State Demography Office periodically offers training for data users.
 Please check our [training page](/demography/training#training) or sign up for our [listserve](http://eepurl.com/b8msob) to receive notification!

-Also check out our [Resources page](/demography#resources), updated with information, links and handouts to help data users.